Wilson's Allen: Death and burial

 Wilson's Allen died in 1939 and was actually buried three different times.
 The first burial was right after his death, and the grave was located at Steve Hill's stables, but in 1975 the horse's body was exhumed and taken to Middle Tennessee State University (MTSU), where he was buried on the campus.
 Later, his grave was moved to a new location near the MTSU Horse Science Center, where it remains to this day.

-Offspring
+Descendants

 Wilson's Allen sired a total of 482 foals.
 Among them were five of the first ten World Grand Champions: Strolling Jim, winner in 1939; Haynes Peacock, winner in 1940 and 1941; Melody Maid, winner in 1942; City Girl, winner in 1944; and Midnight Sun, winner in 1945 and 1946.
 It is estimated that of the nearly 70 horses who have won the World Grand Championship, only three do not trace in a direct line back to Wilson's Allen.